rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-05-09-fun-fun-function.md

 What a guy!

 If you have any recommendations for resources like this one, I'm itching to learn more.
-Please post it in the comments below. 👇
+Feel free to share in the comments below. 👇

 [fun-fun-function]: //www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q